joshenders/visor-iterm2-colors/README.md

 A [Visor/TotalTerminal](http://totalterminal.binaryage.com/) color scheme for [iTerm2](http://www.iterm2.com/).

-In iTerm2, the RGB values are stored as floating point numbers.
-Therefore, due to rounding, this is the closest approximation.

 The RGB values for the Visor profile in [Visor/TotalTerminal](http://totalterminal.binaryage.com/) are defined as:

 |            | Black    | Red        | Green      | Yellow      | Blue        | Magenta     | Cyan        | White       |